Shogun Warriors (toys): Action vehicles

-U-Combine Combatra Vehicles
+U-Combine Combatra vehicles

-Five vehicles that could be combined to form the super-robot Combattra.
-Sold both separately and as a boxed set.
+Five vehicles that could be combined to form the super-robot Combattra, they were sold both separately and as a boxed set.

 In popular culture

 Several Shogun Warriors appeared in the Wonder Woman episode "The Deadly Toys" at a toy shop run by Frank Gorshin's character.

 Mazinger and Raideen (called Mazinga and Raydeen) appeared in the MAD sketch "Regular Shogun Warriors", a parody of the toyline and Regular Show.

 Revival

-In 2010, Toynami revived the Shogun Warriors name with a new toy line, consisting of 24 in Jumbo Machinder toys.
-The first two robots in this line were GoLion and Dairugger XV, both of which were adapted in the Western world as Voltron.
-Subsequent entries in the line would include characters not from anime mecha, such as Bender and a stormtrooper.
+In 2010, Toynami revived the Shogun Warriors name with a new toy line consisting of 24 in Jumbo Machinder toys.
+The giant robots in this line were from Voltron and Robotech.
+The line also featured the robot Bender from Futurama and the movie monster Godzilla.